jw120/toy-rxjs/README.md

 ## TODO

-* Todo - finish basic creation set - fromIterable as basic?
+* Todo - finish basic creation set - around fromIterable.
+Simpligy tests.
+Refactor test files.
 * async-helper-spec.ts looks promising.
 Is there sugar for the done-handling?
 Add this type of async to our creators? can we use logging version that captures [time, message] pairs?